leonardoporro/Detached-Mapper/README.md

 Features:
 - 1.0.0-alpha5: Audit.
 Supports automatic setting properties marked as [CreatedBy] [CreatedDate] [ModifiedBy] and [ModifiedDate].
+An instance of IDetachedSessionInfoProvider is needed to get the current logged user name.

 - 1.0.0-alpha4
  * [ManyToMany] PATCH to work with a simple 1-level many to many association such as User -> Roles.